tphyahoo/nixos-test-repo/README.md

 - `"MINED_BLOCKS_CACHE": 144` - we don't use such option, because there is no such option in https://github.com/mempool/mempool/blob/master/backend/src/config.ts, as it was removed in Oct 2020;
 - `"SPAWN_CLUSTER_PROCS": 0` - as  this value is the default value;

+## Nginx configs

+At the moment, we are reusing the same nginx config, that had been provided by mempool's developers with addition of enabling per-network routing, dependently on enabled networks.
+The only difference is that we split this config into parts in order to use those parts for specifying in appropriate nixos options for nginx.

+At the same time, production how to uses additional nginx features, like rate-limiting of the requests, which we are not using (at least yet)